Nicolasshang/Cpp-Notes/README.md

 # Cplusplus-Notes
-Some code samples and notes that I take from learncpp.com
+Some code samples and notes that I took from learncpp.com